Apipie/apipie-demo/README.md

 You might notice that besides the params descriptions there are also examples available in the documentation, although they are not in the source code.
 Apipie uses separate file `doc/apipie_examples.yml`.
-That make the code more readable (the examples can really be disturbing) and also makes it easier to regenerate the examples again and again.
+That makes the code more readable (the examples can really be disturbing) and also makes it easier to regenerate the examples again and again.